Xanax and Alcohol – Not to be MixedPublished on September 14th, 2016

 Combining Xanax and Alcohol is among the most harmful drug combinations for the body and brain.
 Each substance increases the effects of the other, intensifying the associated dangers.
 Even a normal-sized, legally prescribed dose of Xanax should never be combined with alcohol.
 Despite being a highly risky combination, alcohol is the most common substance abused alongside Xanax.

 We will take a look on the effects of alcohol on the body and the brain, the effects Xanax has on the body and the brain, followed by the potent effects their combination has on the body and (especially) the brain.
-We will also examine some statistics that further prove why Xanax and Alcohol are never to be mixed.
+We will also examine some statistics that further prove why Alcohol and Xanax are never to be mixed.

 Effects of Alcohol on the Body